Wandering in the park and garden of Schönbrunn Palace is one of the nicest things that you can do in Vienna for free.

 10

-While I was wandering at that spot, the two white sculptures that seemed like guarding the entrance really impressed me.
+While I was exploring that spot, the two white sculptures that seemed like guarding the entrance really impressed me.
 These massive sculptured trophies depict different symbolisms and objects such as standards and lions, as well as antique Roman armor with shields.

 By the way, if you don’t like walking and climbing a hill, you can ride the palace’s Panorama Train.
 It has a stop at Gloriette.